 The Data Protection Act is underpinned by eight important principles.
 These say that personal data must:

-This Policy applies to information held at/by S4A at their offices in Maids Moreton House, Maids Moreton and online at individual settings in schools.
+This Policy applies to information held at/by S4A at their offices in Buckingham Industrial Estate, Buckingham and Maids Moreton House, Maids Moreton and online at individual settings in schools.

 This Policy supports and protects S4A from data security risks, including: